 These Alaskan birds even re-learn the skill of flying in a special flight training center.
 Many are released back into the wild once they’ve healed, and a visit to the center, supporting its conservation effort, is a heart-warming experience.

 Caribou, known in Europe as reindeer, are herd animals that forage the tundra for food.
-Their summer menu includes willow, sedge, and even mushrooms, changing to lichens and berries in fall.
+Their summer menu includes willow, sedge, and even mushrooms, changing to lichens and berries during fall in Alaska.
 Caribou live in large herds, 32 in Alaska, to be precise, comprising some 950,000 individuals.

 These Alaskan animals are well adapted to life on the tundra.
 Their large, concave hooves are ideal for padding across the snow that blankets the ground in winter, and they use their antlers for digging through the snow for lichen.
 They’re also adept swimmers, again thanks to their big hooves, and will happily cross rivers in summer.